visualopsholdings/tinylogo/README.md

 ## Current development focus

+### Following along with the UCBLogo manual.
+So far everything up to page 4 works.

 ### Get a serial connection working from a PI to the Arduino

-### Do the I2C stuff for PI and include test scripts etc to make that easy to do.

 ## Change Log